Headley, East Hampshire

 The civil parish of Headley has a population of over 5,500.
-The parish comprises a number of settlements as well as the village of Headley itself: Standford, Arford, Headley Down, Barford, Wishanger, Sleaford, Trottsford, and part of Hollywater.
+The parish comprises a number of settlements as well as the village of Headley itself.
 Its area is 4862 acres.
 The original parish included Grayshott (until 1902), Lindford, and a considerable portion of Bordon (until 1929).
-The ecclesiastical parish of All Saints, Headley served Lindford and Bordon, although not Grayshott, until March 2002 — since then Bordon has become a separate ecclesiastical parish.
+The ecclesiastical parish of All Saints, Headley served Lindford and Bordon, although not Grayshott, until March 2002; since then, Bordon has become a separate ecclesiastical parish.

 History

-Headley is the oldest of three villages in the south of England of that name and has gone through a number of name spellings, but was first noted (no households were recorded) in the Domesday Book of 1086, at which time Eustace II, Count of Boulogne was tenant-in-chief and Lord.
+Headley is the oldest of three villages in the south of England of that name and has gone through a number of name spellings, but was first noted (no households were recorded) in the Domesday Book of 1086 in the ancient hundred of Neatham, at which time Eustace II, Count of Boulogne was tenant-in-chief and Lord.
 In 1066, Earl Godwin held it.
 In the 1908 History of the County of Hampshire, Headley is described in detail.
+There were two manors associated with Headley: Broxhead and Wishanger; the former was broken up by around 1900; the latter's manorial rights had lapsed by about 1700 and part of the former manor now lies within the separate settlement of Headley Down, and passed into the hands of the Whitaker family.

+There was a Poor Law Union workhouse built in the parish in 1795, now known as Headley Grange.

+In the late 1800s, the Anglican parish of Headley, in the hundred of Alton, covered some 7000 acre, of which about half was waste land, but which was in the process of being reclaimed.

+Demographics

+Civil parish

+The population of the civil parish of Headley was 5,613 at the 2011 census, and comprises a number of surrounding settlements including Standford, Arford, Headley Down, Barford, Sleaford and part of Hollywater.

+Anglican parish

+The ecclesiastical parish of All Saints, Headley served Lindford and Bordon, although not Grayshott, until March 2002; since then, Bordon has become a separate, ecumenical parish.